HomeDing/homeding.github.io/examples/radio.md

 When the turn is in the wrong direction you just have to switch the two rotary signals.

+## Alternative use up and down buttons

+???

+Long press the buttons to create repeated up and down actions.

+???

 ## Using the LCD

 The LCD is one of the standard display types that is used in many Arduino solutions.
 Here a backpack is added to allow using the LCD display on the I2C bus.